Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Notions of wave velocity

 \subsection{Background on wave velocities}

-Is it possible that electromagnetic waves \emph{in vacuo} might `signal' at some speed other than $c$? \emph{Prima facie}, there seem to be three distinct possible answers to this question: \begin{enumerate}[(i)] \item It is impossible that electromagnetic waves could signal at some speed other than $c$. \item Electromagnetic waves' signalling at some speed other than $c$ is possible in principle, but not in practice.
-This would raise a conundrum---possibly of deeper significance---as to why exactly we do not see such signals.\footnote{ This second option would certainly appear to be in conflict with Gell-Mann's `totalitarian principle': \emph{everything not forbidden is compulsory} \cite{GellMann}.
-The issue is, perhaps, of a similar kind to that of why we see only retarded but not advanced solutions in electrodynamics.} \item Electromagnetic waves' signalling at some speed other than $c$ is possible in practice.
+Is it possible that electromagnetic waves \emph{in vacuo} might `signal' at some speed other than $c$? \emph{Prima facie}, there seem to be three distinct possible answers to this question: \begin{enumerate}[(i)] \item It is impossible that electromagnetic waves, { or parts of it,} could signal at some speed other than $c$. \item Electromagnetic waves' signalling at some speed other than $c$ is possible in principle, but not in practice.
+This would raise a conundrum---possibly of deeper significance---as to why exactly we do not see such signals. \item Electromagnetic waves' signalling at some speed other than $c$ is possible in practice.
 This, of course, would call for more research in this direction. \end{enumerate}

 Before we can make progress in deciding which of the above three answers is correct, however, we need first to get a better handle on what is meant by `signal', and what is meant by `signal speed', in the context of wave propagation.
 A modest working definition for `signal' is this: a propagating disturbance that encodes information where, standardly, the disturbance is taken to propagate locally.
 (The local nature of the propagation is an often tacitly assumed aspect which will become relevant later on.)